I purchased equipment from Japan and it blew up, can you help?

 Some hi-fi equipment can be set to run on a variety of line voltages.
 It depends on the market the equipment was originally destined for and can vary among examples of the same model, dependent on production date and market.

-Reconfiguration may be straightforward, or it may involve working inside a chassis, soldering unmarked jumpers into new positions in some cases and installing new parts, jumpers, etc. Some equipment cannot be reconfigured for other line voltages, most notably certain Japanese-only and North American-market equipment.
+Reconfiguration may be straightforward, or it may involve working inside a chassis, soldering unmarked jumpers into new positions in some cases and installing new parts.
+Some equipment cannot be reconfigured for other line voltages, most notably certain Japanese-only and North American-market equipment.

 Manufacturers produce a variety of models/years/markets/voltage reconfigurability.
-I know many of these combinations and configurability but there are many cases where voltage reconfigurability cannot be known until inspecting the equipment first-hand.
-Equipment that is line voltage configurable is like gold as it can be used anywhere in the world without a step-up or step-down transformer and commands premium prices as a result.
+I know many of these combinations and configurability but there are many cases where voltage reconfigurability cannot be known until an equipment inspection is conducted.
+Line voltage configurable equipment is like gold as it can be used anywhere in the world without a step-up or step-down transformer.

 I’ve seen locally supplied equipment set incorrectly, many times.
 The Mark Levinson ML-7 preamp I repaired and a pair of Accuphase M-60 amplifiers are two examples of gear that was set to run on 220V.
 Therefore, all equipment should be checked to ensure it is configured to run on the line voltage where it is to be used.
 This is especially important for equipment purchased outside its originally intended market.